JasmineYil/WebEngineering_Playground/README.md

 *Present your findings and fixes here.*

+- The input element in the search form was missing a label.
+To fix this add an accessible label using label for="search-query" class="sr-only"Search Query</label and update the CSS to hide it visually (sr-only class).
+- The two Comment Form Labels input elements were not explicitly associated with their labels.

 **(0.5) Comment section**

 The show/hide comment control button is not currently keyboard-accessible.
 Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?

 *Present your findings and fixes here.*

+- The "Show/Hide comments" button was not keyboard-accessible.
+To fix this added an event listener to handle the keydown event to allow the "Enter" key to trigger the action.

 **(1) The table**